-Clear-Content cmdlet in PowerShell delete content of the file without deleting the file.
-It deletes the text from the file, file still exists but is empty.
+Clear-Content cmdlet in PowerShell deletes the content of the file without deleting the file.
+It deletes the text from the file, the file still exists but is empty.

-Clear-Content cmdlet delete the content of file.
+Clear-Content cmdlet deletes the content of the file.
 As a result, the file exists but the file is empty.

 Clear-Content [-Path] <String> [-Filter <String>] [-Include <String>] [-Exclude <String>] [-Force] [-Credential <PSCredential>] [-WhatIf] [-Confirm] [-Stream <String>] [<CommonParameters>]

 Clear-Content of File

 To delete the content of a file in the specified directory, use

 In the above clear content example, the Clear-Content cmdlet deletes the content of the text file specified by the Path parameter.